jdbacero/vue-cdn/README.md

 * Used props
 * Used emit
 * Used data from main app instantiation and displayed in main page
+* Divided the app in to different components

 ### Techs used
 * HTML